Termininja/TelerikAcademy/Web Design/JavaScript/Homework/08. Strings/Readme.md

 <p>Please visit [URL=http://academy.telerik.com]our site[/URL] to choose a training course.
 Also visit [URL=www.devbg.org]our forum[/URL] to discuss the courses.</p>
 ```

 **Task 09.** Write a function for extracting all email addresses from given text.
-All substrings that match the format `<identifier>@<host>…<domain>` should be recognized as emails.
+All substrings that match the format `<identifier>@<host>.<domain>` should be recognized as emails.
 Return the emails as array of strings.

 **Task 10.** Write a program that extracts from a given text all palindromes, e.g. *"ABBA"*, *"lamal"*, *"exe"*.
 ```js